yiyuan-cao/yiyuan-cao.github.io/index.md

 A verification system usually needs three major components: a programming language, a specification language, and a proof language. _Can we have a system-level language where programming, specification, and proof seamlessly coexist?_

-The goal of this project is to merge specification and proof capabilities into a system-level programming language, resulting in more readable specifications that resemble contracts with ghost code and more direct proof manipulation just like programming.
-This approach has the potential to reduce the needed expertise for doing verification and bridge the communication gaps between proof engineers and program developers, which is often perceived as a significant obstacle to the broader adoption of verification practices.
+The goal of this project is to merge specification and proof capabilities into a low-level programming language.
 We are implementing a prototype language C\*.
-We extend the C language with LCF-based proving capabilities and rely on program annotations and symbolic execution to reduce program reasoning to Separation logic entailments.
+We extend the C language with explicit proof code and ghost variables that labels static information, supporting explicit reasoning at the language level.

 __Type-Based Temporal Resource Usage Analysis.__ (ongoing)